 - I’m never going to fully recover.
 Can I keep my job?
 Some injured employees may qualify for permanent disability after a work-related injury.
 Others may undergo vocational rehabilitation and go back to their old jobs or to a different position.
 The federal government may cover rehabilitation and disability benefits at the same rate.

 - I suffered an injury while working on someone’s property.
 Do I need to file a lawsuit against the individual responsible for my accident?
 If your injury occurred on a third party site during work, the OWCP may require you file a lawsuit against that party or sign over your rights to do so.
 Unfortunately, you will not be able to collect benefits unless you comply with the OWCP on this matter.

 - Will workers’ compensation affect my eligibility for other benefits?
 If you enter retirement while receiving FECA benefits, you can choose to continue disability benefits or accept retirement benefits instead.
 You can change your coverage at any time.
 Permanently disabled individuals may collect disability retirement benefits prior to reaching retirement age.
 Employees receiving Social Security benefits can continue to accept FECA benefits at a reduced rate.

 - If I die while receiving benefits, can my spouse collect benefits?
 Your spouse can only collect benefits if the workplace illness or injury caused your death.

-If you have further questions regarding OWCP claims and benefits, reach out to our experienced The Law Offices of Eric L. Pines, PLLC attorneys today for a free consultation to protect your rights and option.
+If you have further questions regarding OWCP claims and benefits, reach out to our experienced The Law Offices of Eric L. Pines, PLLC attorneys today for a consultation to protect your rights and option.